TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 30/Psalms 30.1.md

 ---

-[A Psalm; a Song at the Dedication of the House.
-[A Psalm] of David].
-I will extol thee, O Jehovah; For thou hast raised me up, And hast not made my foes to rejoice over me.
+I will extol you, Yahweh, for you have raised me up, and have not made my foes to rejoice over me.